babab/DisPass/README.rst

                                     labelfile
--V, --version                       show full version information and exit -f <labelfile>, --file=<labelfile>  set location of labelfile --script                            optimize input/output for 'wrapping'
+-V, --version                       show full version information and exit -f <labelfile>, --file=<labelfile>  set location of labelfile -a, --add <labelspec>               add a new label to the labelfile, the
+                                    labelspec looks like this:
+                                    label[:size[:algorithm[:sequence_number]]]
+-r, --remove <labelname>            remove a label from the labelfile --script                            optimize input/output for 'wrapping'
                                     dispass-label